sdslabs/sdslabs.github.com/_drafts/announcing-phoenix.md

   image: nemo.jpg
 ---

-As part of the recently conducted BackdoorCTF '15, we developed a redis based queue taskrunner for phantomjs tasks that we are open-sourcing today.
+As part of the recently conducted [BackdoorCTF '15][bd15], we developed a redis based queue taskrunner for phantomjs tasks called [phoenix][phoenix] that we are open-sourcing today.
 This blog post is about the problem we faced and the solution we developed and how it can help you.

-##Problem
+##problem

-As part of two challenges in the CTF (MEDUSA, JSHUNT), we wanted a browser solution that could automatically open the webpages for the challenge in a safe environment after each submission.
+As part of two challenges in the CTF ([MEDUSA][medusa], [JSHUNT][jshunt]), we wanted a browser solution that could automatically open the webpages for the challenge in a safe environment after each submission.
 These challenges are web challenges and require techniques such as XSS, which means that they can only be exploited in a real browser.

 Unfortunately, running a full browser such as Chrome/Firefox is not feasible in such sitations.
-Instead, we decided to use the most popular headless browser phantomjs for our task.
+Instead, we decided to use the most popular headless browser [phantomjs][phantom] for our task.
 Using phantom is hard, though.
 It has its own API, which uses JS, but is completely different in its own manner (too many synchronous methods, for one).

 As part of the CTF, we had to build a queue system as well, which would do the following: